solidusio/solidus/guides/source/developers/users/addresses.html.md

 `Spree::Address` objects have the following attributes:

 - `name`: The full name for the person at this address.
-- `firstname`: *Deprecated: will be removed in Solidus 3.0, please use `name` attribute* - The first name for the person at this address.
-- `lastname`: *Deprecated: will be removed in Solidus 3.0, please use `name` attribute* - The last name for the person at this address.
 - `address1` and `address2`: The street address (with an optional second line).
 - `city`: The city where the address is.
 - `zipcode`: The postal code.